What does it take to be great?

 “I know it was you,” he uttered to Andrew.
 “I know you testified against me.”

-He was about to crash and burn in front of an audience of influential industry insiders.
+Andrew was about to crash and burn in front of an audience of influential industry insiders.
 He was about to flop like a fish out of water.
+A fish sizzling in the sun of Fletcher’s pettiness.

 Fletcher was no longer his teacher.